 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain how can anxiety lead to a difficult labor experience.
+-Explain how anxiety can lead to difficulties in giving birth.

--Explain some factors that can trigger bipolar disorder in new mothers.
+-Identify factors that trigger bipolar disorder in postpartum depression.

 -Name five categories of alternative treatment for postpartum depression and psychosis mentioned in this article.